yeslandi89/Shopper-Approved-Volusion-Installation-Code/README.md

-# Shopper-Approved-Volusion-Installation-Code
+# Shopper Approved Step-by-Step Installation Guide for Volusion
-Shopper Approved installation code for Volusion
+The following is a general tutorial for how to install Shopper Approved on a Volusion store.
+This document assumes some familiarity with Volusion backend.

 ## Merchant Review Only